Press | Media

 Press Release / June 06, 2025

-The infrared range is relevant for many new applications, from Earth observation to defense.
+The infrared range is relevant for many new applications in analytics, security and aerospace.
 Here, the sputtered layers of different materials shown here promise outstanding optical performance and improved environmental resistance, which have been qualified in various standardized tests.

 © Fraunhofer IST